StanislavStarodub/Course_from_promotheus/README.md

 # Course_from_promotheus
-Это материалы практических работ на курсе DevOps от Promotheus
+These are practical materials for the DevOps course from Promotheus